gpdm/tinycore-targetdisplaymode/README.md

 Please update to a newer kernel version on your host machine.

-### Can I control the brightness of the iMac running in Target Display Mode?
+### How to control the brightness of the iMac running in Target Display Mode

-As of today: No.
+As of today: Not possible.
 The F1/F2 keys for controlling display brightness DO NOT WORK.

 And you can't control the display brightness from the connected computer either.